peterlgustafson/LocalDeliveryMVP/README.md

 Description: Users can login to the app each week to see what's available in their area and simply place an order for the "box of the week" based on what's fresh & in season or pick out individual items.
 Their orders will be delivered to their door on a weekly basis.

-Technologies Used: Interface Builder, Foundation & UIKIt, CoreLocation, Swift, Xcode, Firebase User Authentication.
+Technologies Used: Interface Builder, Foundation & UIKIt, Core Location, Swift, Xcode, Firebase User Authentication.